-However hard an app developer may work and however quickly they might release fixes, bugs and issues always slip through the net.
+Developers are usually great at keeping up with patches and updates so that apps continue to work properly.
 If your Instagram keeps crashing on your Android phone, try one or all of the following steps to get it working again.

-If it’s just Instagram crashing or playing up then that should be the first place to begin.
+If Instagram is the only application on your phone that’s having the issue, that’s where you should begin.
 Let’s start at the beginning and restart the app.
 It could just have been a temporary glitch.

 - Open Settings on your phone

 - Tap “Force Close” if the option is available.

 Clear the Instagram app cache